gracethorn/gracesblog/Final Project 2.md

 **Important Elements:** This should be a *fun and persoanlized experience* for viewers, bring lo-fi into art sphere

-Elements of Lo-fi: imperfections, everyday sounds, repetition & rhythm
+Elements of Lo-fi:

+- "do it yourself", imperfections, everyday sounds, repetition & rhythm
+- "home-recorded", "technically primitive", and "inexpensive equipment"

 ### What people can Control